OpenC3/cosmos/docs.openc3.com/docs/configuration/protocols.md

 UDP is an inherently packet based connection.
 If you read from a UDP socket, you will always receive back an entire packet.
 The best UDP based Protocols take advantage of this fact.
 Some implementations try to make UDP act like a byte stream, but this is a misuse of the protocol because it is highly likely that you will lose data and have no way to recover.

+For more information about how Protocols fit with Interfaces and Accessors see [Interoperability Without Standards](https://www.openc3.com/news/interoperability-without-standards).

 ## Packet Delineation Protocols

 COSMOS provides the following packet delineation protocols: COBS, SLIP, Burst, Fixed, Length, Template (deprecated), Terminated and Preidentified.
 Each of these protocols has the primary purpose of separating out packets from a byte stream.

+COSMOS Enterprise provides the following packet delineation protocols: CCSDS CLTU (with BCH Encoding), CCSDS TCTF (with Randomizer), CCSDS TMTF (with Randomizer), and GEMS.

 Note that all protocols take a final parameter called "Allow Empty Data".
 This indicates whether the protocol will allow an empty string to be passed down to later Protocols (instead of returning :STOP).
 Can be true, false, or nil, where nil is interpreted as true unless the Protocol is the last Protocol of the chain.
 End users of a protocol will almost always simply leave off this parameter.
 For more information read the [Custom Protocols](protocols.md#custom-protocols) documentation.

+Note the first parameter after the PROTOCOL keyword is how to apply the protocol: READ, WRITE, or READ_WRITE.
+Read applies the protocol on incoming packets (telemetry) and write on outgoing packets (commands).
+The next parameter is the protocol filename or class name.
+All other parameters are protocol specific.

 ### COBS Protocol